all-of-us/workbench/api/src/main/webapp/static/README.md

 # Local Jupyter extension testing

-Tweak the above instructions for testing the user script to push a modified extension and modify the cluster controller to use it.
+Tweak the above instructions for testing the user script to push a modified extension and modify the runtime controller to use it.

-Alternatively, on a live version of a Leo cluster, use Chrome local overrides to plug in your locally modified Javascript.
+Alternatively, on a live version of a Leo runtime, use Chrome local overrides to plug in your locally modified Javascript.

 - Follow these instructions to setup local overrides: https://developers.google.com/web/updates/2018/01/devtools#overrides